 Macro Floor Drive comes with Lezyne’s rebuildable ABS1 chuck.
 You can just flip it to transition between Presta and Schrader valves, and you can use it to disassemble your valves as well.
 The ABS button on the chuck also lets you bleed excess air from Schrader valves.

-If you use this pump often, you’ll appreciate the 2.5″ precision gauge that lets you easily read and dial in the perfect pressure.
+If you use this bicycle air pump often, you’ll appreciate the 2.5″ precision gauge that lets you easily read and dial in the perfect pressure.

-Lezyne Macro Floor Drive pump does not cost much but offers a lot of versatility and practicality through its simple and utilitarian design.
+Lezyne Macro Floor Drive bike tire pump does not cost much but offers a lot of versatility and practicality through its simple and utilitarian design.

 Best Mini Bike Pumps